vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 real	0m1.274s
 ```

-Napkin calculations tell me this is fairly quick, but nowhere near the C speed.
-Let's have a look at the debugging and profiling facilities of LuaJIT.
+Napkin calculations tell me this is "okay quick", but nowhere near the C speed.
+What to do?

 ### It's feels slow, what should I do?

-The bad news is that idiomatic code may or may not be predictably fast like in compiled languages.
-The good news is that LuaJIT has excellent facilities to find out the cause.
+The bad news is that idiomatic code may or may not be predictably fast like in the compiled languages, which is what makes Lua infuriating

-#### Turning off JIT
+at times.
+Alas "engineering" in the software engineering is about understanding what's going on, and the good news is that LuaJIT has excellent facilities to assist you with finding the root cause.
+Usually there is something preventing trace compilation or excessive garbage collection.

-There might be a problem with JITing itself, first thing you can do is to disable it and observe.
+First thing you can do is to disable JIT and observe.

 ```bash
 $ echo "jit.off()" >> test.lua